Sky Technologies Appoints Renowned Architect Bernard Zyscovich as Chair of Newly Formed Architectural and Real Estate Advisory Board

 As electricity is a standard in every home and building, our mission is to make homes and buildings become safe-advanced and smart as the standard.

-SQL+Technologies+Corp.
+SQL Technologies Corp.
 (NASDAQ:SKYX) d/b/a Sky Technologies has a series of highly disruptive advanced-safe-smart platform technologies, with over 60 U.S. and global patents and patent pending applications.
 Our technologies place an emphasis on high quality and ease of use, while significantly enhancing both safety and lifestyle in homes and buildings.
 We believe that our products are a necessity in every room in both homes and other buildings in the U.S. and globally.
-For more information, please visit our website at https%3A%2F%2Fskyplug.com or follow us on LinkedIn.
+For more information, please visit our website at https://skyplug.com or follow us on LinkedIn.

 Cautionary Statement Concerning Forward-Looking Statements